-In 2022 Dexus launched its inaugural Reflect Reconciliation Action Plan (RAP) that reinforces Dexus's commitment to promoting acknowledgement, respect, and reconciliation with Australia's First Nations peoples.
+In 2023 Dexus continues to deliver against its Reflect Reconciliation Action Plan (RAP), that reinforces Dexus's commitment to promoting acknowledgement, respect, and reconciliation with Australia's First Nations peoples.
 Dexus's RAP is endorsed by Reconciliation Australia and marks the beginning of Dexus's reconciliation journey.